Aleksander-Sz/Remarket_SE2/README.md

 ## Backend
 # This section describes, how to interact with the backend api
 # Available endpoints:
-    /products [GET] - returns listings from the database, arguments: category, min_price, max_price, page, limit, id (the id is not to be used together with filters)
+    /products [GET] - returns listings from the database, arguments: category, min_price, max_price, page, limit, id, sellerId (the id is not to be used together with filters)
     /photo/{id} [GET] - returns a photo with the specific id /login [POST] - is used for logging in
     /account [GET] - returns the account details of the logged in user